-A college degree can help students reach their personal and professional goals.
-The following information explains generally what students should do each year of high school to prepare for college.
-For additional information, please contact the CSU Admissions Division at (562) 951-4726 or visit the all-new Cal State Apply website.
+A college education can help you reach your personal and professional goals.
+The following information explains generally what you should do each year of high school to prepare academically and financially for college.
+Contact the Coordinator of College Readiness & EAP or visit the CSU's new Cal State Apply website for more information.

-High school students interested in entering the CSU directly following graduation must take the following classes, totaling 15 units (one unit equals one year or two semesters), which satisfy the University of California's (UC) "a-g" subject requirements.
-Plan to take four of the following classes almost every year of high school in preparation for college:
+High school students interested in entering the CSU directly following graduation must complete the following pattern of classes, totaling 15 units (one unit equals one year or two semesters), which satisfy the University of California (UC) "A-G" subject requirements:

 2 Years (1 year U.S. History, 1 year Social Science)